manabr0w/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if:👂 heard
+  - if:🖐️ used
-  - while:👂 heard
+  - while:🖐️ used
-  - do..while:👂 heard
+  - do..while:🖐️ used
-  - for:👂 heard
+  - for:🖐️ used
   - for..in
   - for..of
   - for await
   - throw
-  - break:👂 heard
+  - break:🖐️ used
   - continue
-  - import
+  - import:🖐️ used
   - export
   - label
   - try..catch
-  - switch
+  - switch:🖐️ used
-  - class:👂 heard
+  - class:🖐️ used
   - new Error
   - with
 - Functions
-  - function declaration:👂 heard
+  - function declaration:🖐️ used
   - function expression
-  - return:👂 heard
+  - return:🖐️ used
   - default parameters
   - functional object:👂 heard
 - Data structures
-  - Array:👂 heard
+  - Array:🖐️ used
   - mixin
   - extend
   - typed arrays
   - Map
   - Set
   - undefined
-  - null:👂 heard
+  - null:🖐️ used
   - Proxy
   - weak collections
   - timers